jdpigeon/jdpigeon.github.io-src/content/Vipassana.md

 Author:
 Date: 2014-04-28
-Title: A Neuroscientific Impression of a Vipassana Retreat
+Title: Neuroscience on a Vipassana Retreat
 Summary: I wish someone had warned me about the chanting.
 Every meditation begins with Goenka reciting Buddhist scripture in a long, low, loud, crumbly drone that fails to adhere to any standards of tonality.
 Musically, it is very, very bad.
 Status: published